Get VENCLEXTA treatment support: (844) 926-6727, M–F, 7am–7pm CST

 Cancer cells build up in the body

-Abnormal B cells start to build up in the bone marrow, lymph nodes, and blood, and may also involve other organs, such as the liver and spleen.
+Abnormal B cells start to build up in the lymph nodes, bone marrow, and blood, and may also involve other organs, such as the liver and spleen.

 Symptoms